Code-Institute-Submissions/gameshow-m1/README.md

 1. The site is presented in an efficient and authentic way so that the users can navigate quickly to the section they are interested in
 2. The information on the site is displayed clearly and contain all the information necessary for the user to possibly take part in one of its events
-3. Given that this is a social hub, the site users must be able to recommend a video via a form or by getting on touch via social links.
+3. Given that this is a social hub, the site users must be able to recommend a video via a form or by getting on touch via social links
 4. Is responsive on all device sizes
 5. Creates a positive experience for the user using gaming colour, imagery and layout
 6. To display the content in a culturally appropriate attested to the audience it is aimed at